What is the VA Renovation Loan?

 As with any VA loan the borrower must be a qualifying active duty member of the US military, veteran, or surviving spouse.
 Other requirements of this program include:

-- Construction must be completed within four months of closing
+- Construction must be completed within nine months of closing

 - Only one General Contractor may be used